takecare19/takecare19/README.md

     npm i

-In the root directory of your project, create 3 files: `.env`, `prod-service-account.json`, and `dev-service-account.json`,
+In the root directory of your project, create 3 files: `.env`, `prod-service-account.json`, and `dev-service-account.json`.
+Susie can give you the contents for these files.

 Switch to the `development` branch